 Production Systems Management

 The focus of this course is Lean.
 Students who take this course should be interested in building on their basic knowledge of (lean) contemporary production systems and developing the breadth and depth of their understanding, with a focus on the managerial, quantitative, and systems aspects.
 It will also address value streams beyond manufacturing - specifically logistics.
 This course should enable the student to practice the application of lean concepts in the context of systems design at the enterprise level.

 This course will provide an introduction to concepts and techniques in the design and analysis of production systems.
 A blend of traditional and modern approaches is brought into the classroom.
-At the end of the quarter, the student will be able to assess and analyze the performance of a given manufacturing system as well as to provide a framework for system redesign and improvement.
+At the end of the term, the student will be able to assess and analyze the performance of a given manufacturing system as well as to provide a framework for system redesign and improvement.
 Modern aspects such as lean manufacturing and setup time reduction are included in the context of the course.

 Systems and Project Management